slamora/brackets-wiki/Language-Support-Changes.md

 To support this, the user would need to be able to turn this behavior on, possibly for individual files only since LESS files can include other LESS files, and typically only the master file should be converted.

 However, the [BracketsLESS extension](https://github.com/olsgreen/BracketLESS) adds a menu entry to turn compilation on for all LESS files.
 Compilation occurs when the file is saved.
 Sadly, Brackets currently doesn't detect that the CSS file was changed, not even when switching to it from within Brackets after saving the LESS file.
 Switching to another application and back to Brackets will update the CSS file in the browser if at one point a Document object has been created for the CSS file (for instance by opening the CSS file within Brackets).
 There also is no straightforward way to create the file via the Document API in the first place.
-Even if the file already exists (and the Document object can therefore be created), there is no `doc.save()` method to call since all writing is apparently done via editors (presumed to be user visible, which may be incorrect).
+Even if the file already existed (and the Document object can therefore be created), there is no `doc.save()` method to call since all writing is apparently done via Editor instances.
+There is also no public API to access a document's editor.
+Even if there were, there is no `editor.save()` either - the code to save a file is only available through the File > Save command and therefore only available for the currently opened document.
 Clearly, programmatic changes to documents need to be made easier.
-For now, saving the file manually and calling `$(window).triggerHandler("focus");` is the most convenient way to make Brackets aware of the changed file so the preview is updated accordingly.
+For now, saving the file manually, then getting a Document for it and calling `$(window).triggerHandler("focus");` is the most convenient way to make Brackets aware of the changed file so the preview is updated accordingly.

 Ideally, this extension could simply open a Document object with the target path and replicate all changes of the LESS file to the CSS file.
 If the LESS file is changed, `cssDoc.setText(cssCode)` is called, and the live preview is updated as if the user had typed these changes into the CSS file manually.
 If the LESS file is saved, so is the CSS file, similarly with deleting the LESS file.